Spookzie/JobApp-Microservice/README.md

 -   **RESTful APIs:** Clear API routes for all CRUD (Create, Read, Update, Delete) operations.
 -   **Inter-service Communication:** Services communicate with each other (e.g., Job service fetching Company data).
 -   **Dockerized Environment:** Full `docker-compose.yml` for building and running all services and databases with a single command.
+-   **Distributed Tracing with Zipkin:** This project uses **Zipkin** to trace requests across microservices.
+It helps **debug, monitor performance, and identify bottlenecks** by showing the path of requests from the API Gateway through Company, Job, and Review services.

 ---